-- Both generic and brand name drugs are covered subject to the terms of your plan. - Some medications are less costly.
-If the cost of your prescription is less than your copay, you will only be charged the cost of the prescription. - Compounded drugs are prescriptions that are custom prepared by your pharmacist.
+- Both generic and brand-name drugs are covered subject to the terms of your plan. - Some medications are less costly.
+If the cost of your prescription is less than your copay, you will only be charged the cost of the prescription. - If you or your physician request a brand-name drug when a generic is available, you will be responsible for paying the cost difference, in addition to your brand-name drug copay. - Compounded drugs are prescriptions that are custom prepared by your pharmacist.
 These prescriptions must contain one Food and Drug Administration (FDA) approved drug. - Specialty drugs are prescriptions that require special delivery, handling, administration and monitoring by your pharmacist. - Self-administered chemotherapy drugs are covered under your pharmacy benefits or your medical benefits, whichever allows for your lowest out-of-pocket cost.
-Please refer to your medical summary of benefits for more information.
+Please refer to your medical Benefit Summary for more information.